We, the team at McDonald’s Malta strongly value privacy and are committed to protecting your personal data (i.e. information that identifies you).

 It also includes circumstances (such as we have described below) where we have a legitimate interest to use your data, provided that proper care is taken in relation to your rights and interests:

-(iii) to carry out research and analysis of your data (including purchase information) as this helps us understand our clients better, who they are and how they interact with us;
+- to carry out research and analysis of your data as this helps us understand our clients better, who they are and how they interact with us; and

-– we may keep certain categories of personal data for longer in order to meet any legal or regulatory requirements, or to resolve a legal dispute;
+As a guide:– we will keep personal data until such time as you ask us to stop communications with you, unless we need to keep the data for longer;– we may keep certain categories of personal data for longer in order to meet any legal or regulatory requirements, or to resolve a legal dispute.

-- You may obtain more information as to the retention periods or the criteria used by us to determine the retention periods by contacting us here.
+You may obtain more information as to the retention periods or the criteria used by us to determine the retention periods by contacting us on [email protected].

 We will need to process personal data relating to parents or guardians in that case – and we may also need to request for verification documentation to ensure that consent is given or authorised by the holder of parental responsibility.

-We do not, and will not, sell any of your personal data to any third party – including your name, address, email address or credit card information.
+We do not, and will not, sell any of your personal data to any third party – including your name, email address orany other information you may provide to us.
 It is not our business to do so – and we want to earn your trust and confidence.

-- However, we share your data with the following categories of companies as an essential part of being able to provide our services to you, as set out in this statement:
+However, we share your data with the following categories of companies as an essential part of being able to provide our services to you, as set out below:

 - Professional service providers, such as marketing agencies, advertising partners and website hosts who service us in turn to operate our business.